ShiftLeftSecurity/sbt-ci-release-early/readme.md

 save
 ```

-Now have one final look and submit the public key to a keyserver (shouldn't matter which one, keyservers synchronize their keys with each other):
+Now submit the public key to a keyserver (shouldn't matter which one, keyservers synchronize their keys with each other):

 ```
-gpg --list-keys $LONG_ID
 gpg --keyserver keyserver.ubuntu.com --send-keys $LONG_ID
 ```